Azure7896/TOFTEC-Generator-Frontend/README.md

 TOFTECT-Generator is "termination of the employment contract" generator in .pdf extension.

-The application support responsive view on mobile devices.
+The application supports a responsive view on mobile devices.

 Used technologies: